kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 **I want to preface the following commentary, by saying this is not a Ragequit, plasma is garbage, everything sucks post.
 I'm currently the most active maintainer of microOS Desktop Plasma, and a long time KDE user and sometime contributor.
-I absolutely appreciate the effort that goes in both upstream, and from the openSUSE KDE team, and do not intend any of this to be disparaging those efforts.**
+I absolutely appreciate the effort that goes into Plasma, both upstream, and from the openSUSE KDE team, and do not intend any of this to be disparaging those efforts.**

 ## The problems